G.I. American universities

 In Spring 1945, the U.S. Army's Information and Educational Branch made formal plans to establish overseas university campuses for American service men and women, awaiting demobilization, or redeployment to another theater.
 Three University centers were eventually established in the French resort town of Biarritz, the English town of Shrivenham, Berkshire, and in Florence, Italy.
 These three campuses were set up to provide a transition between army life and a successful transition to civilian life, with career training and possibly attendance at a university in the US.
 Most students attended for just one term.

 Students removed their caps, and therefore the distinction between officers and enlisted personnel was eliminated.

-A detailed discussion of these G. I. American Universities can be found at The G.I.
-University Project.
+Background

+After Victory in Europe in World War II, hundreds of thousands of United States soldiers awaited either discharge and return home, or transfer to the Pacific Theater of Operations.
+Although almost 90,000 left Europe in May 1945 alone, many would have to wait months.
+The military created educational programs for them, both to improve morale and to help them transition to civilian life, or continue education the war interrupted.
+In addition to new colleges at Shrivenham and Biarritz, and a technical school at Warton, Lancashire, 35 European civilian universities accommodated 32,000 soldier students.

+Battalions and larger units offered their own programs for those the larger programs did not accept, employing civilians, qualified military personnel, and (after anti-fraternization rules were eased) English-speaking German civilians.
+Seventh United States Army in August 1945's 134 schools taught 133 courses to 44,000 students.
+By October the European Theater of Operations had almost 300 schools.
+Another option was the United States Armed Forces Institute's free high school or college credit, which taught 93,000 soldiers from May to September 1945.

 Florence American University

 The first American university for service personnel was established in June 1945 at the School of Aeronautics in Florence, Italy.
 Some 7,500 soldier-students were to pass through the university during its four one-month sessions from July to November 1945.